Genetic Test for Breast and Ovarian Cancer Risk

-Surveillance means cancer screening, or a way of detecting the disease early.
+Frequent cancer screenings is a way to detect disease early.
 Screening does not, however, change the risk of developing cancer.
-The goal is to find cancer early, when it may be most treatable.
+Our goal is to find cancer early when it may be most treatable.

 Surveillance methods for breast cancer may include mammography and clinical breast exams.
 Studies are used to test the effectiveness of other breast cancer screening methods, such as magnetic resonance imaging (MRI), in women with BRCA1 or BRCA2 mutations.
 With careful surveillance, many breast cancers will be diagnosed early enough to be successfully treated.

 This type of surgery involves removing as much of the "at-risk" tissue as possible in order to reduce the chance of developing cancer.
 Bilateral prophylactic mastectomy (removal of healthy breasts) does not, however, offer a guarantee against developing cancer.
 Because not all at-risk tissue can be removed by these procedures, some women have developed breast cancer even after prophylactic surgery.

 Certain behaviors have been associated with breast and ovarian cancer risk in the general population, such as weight, physical activity and diet.

 Women can decrease their risk of developing breast cancer through changes in lifestyles, such as:

 - Losing weight

 - Reducing alcoholic drinks to a maximum of two per day

 If you have a family history of breast or ovarian cancer or have questions about your risk factors, talk to your doctor so they can assess your situation and help you plan a course of action.